Revolution Blues – Vampire Blues –

 Castro was a flawed man, but he saved lives in Cuba, Africa and around the globe.
 Fidel rescued Cuba from the Batista dictatorship and provided free health care and the highest literacy rates on the planet.

 Some facts you may not know…

-According to a study conducted in late April by the U.S. Department of Education and the National Institute of Literacy, 32 million adults in the U.S. can’t read.
+According to a study conducted by the U.S. Department of Education and the National Institute of Literacy, 32 million adults in the U.S. can’t read.
 That’s 14 percent of the population.
 21 percent of adults in the U.S. read below a 5th grade level, and 19 percent of high school graduates can’t read.

 The American literacy rate is around 86%